tomjoht/tomjoht.github.io/_ai/prompt-engineering-for-tech-comm/reverse-prompt-engineering.md

 ## Consolidated prompt {#consolidated_prompt}

-Here's the sections pulled together into a consolidated prompt.
+Now that we've reverse engineered the prompt, let's pull all of this together into a consolidated prompt that we can use.
 Note that before trying this, gather up as much source material as you can find, as described in the [Prerequisites](/ai/prompt-engineering-populating-documentation-templates.html#prerequisites) in [Populating documentation templates using AI](/ai/prompt-engineering-populating-documentation-templates.html).
+Without abundant, accurate source material, there's a higher risk that the AI will hallucinate.
+I've added some instructions here to try to keep the AI's content generation rooted in the source material.

 <div class="chat">
     <p>You're a technical writer creating an API overview document for a developer audience.
 The API overview provides a high-level description of the API and follows a standard template with sections that I'll carefully define for you.</p>
     <p>You'll go section by section as you write this, carefully following a defined structure and style that I specify, rather than writing the whole overview at once.
 Additionally, this is of paramount importance: you should draw your information from the <span class="pVar">{Source Material}</span> I provide.
 Do not invent or guess information if it doesn't exist in the source material.
-Accuracy based on information from the <span class="pVar">{Source Material}</span> is the highest priority.</p>
+Accuracy based on information from the <span class="pVar">{Source Material}</span> is the highest priority.
+If the template calls for information not in the <span class="pVar">{Source Material}</span>, just write something like "Information not found in source."
+Then I'll go back to those sections later and fill in the details.</p>
-    <p>So you can see the big picture of the shape of the API overview, here's a sample overview from another API.</p>
+    <p>So you can see the big picture of the shape of the API overview, here's a sample overview from another API.
+This is just an example.</p>
-    <p>{Sample API Overview}</p>
+    <p><span class="pVar">{Sample API Overview}</span></p>
     <p>[paste in the content from https://developers.google.com/maps/documentation/routes/]</p>
     <p>Here's the source material from which you should get your information and facts:<br><br><span class="pVar">{Source Material}</span></p>
-    <p>[paste in all the content you can find]</p>
+    <p>[paste in all the content you can find &mdash; reference material, one-pagers, engineering design docs, product definition docs, etc.]</p>
     <p><span class="pVar">{Instruction}</span></p>
     <p>Now let's start with the introductory section.
 Here's the template you should follow.
-Populate this with information from the <span class="pVar">{Source Material}</span>.</p>
+Populate this template with information from the <span class="pVar">{Source Material}</span>.</p>
     <p><strong>Introductory Section</strong></p>
     <p><strong>Context:</strong> You're writing a concise and informative overview of a technical API for developers.
 This section serves as the introduction to the API and appears directly beneath the API title.</p>
     <p><strong>Content Instructions:</strong></p>